Campaign Resources

 10 more years of cruelty is 10 years too many.
 Make your voice heard: submissions close 23 October.
 Use the AJP template to help!

-The government has announced it will delay the ban on cages (farrowing crates and mating stalls) until 2035, giving pig farms another 10 years to confine mother pigs so tightly they can’t even turn around.
+The government has announced it will allow the continued use of cages (farrowing crates and mating stalls) for another ten years, with mother pigs confined for shorter periods.

 The High Court already ruled this suffering unlawful in 2020.
 Every extra day means more pigs suffering, trapped, frustrated, and unable to express their natural instincts.
 This delay isn’t about welfare.
 It’s about short-term costs.